Advitraut/Networking-Automation/README.md

 # Networking-Automation
 Fetching data from Huawei routers and uploading in Excel sheet using Pyexcel library.
-You can leaverage the code for any vendor device.
+You can leverage this code for any vendor device.